Is home sharing covered by homeowners insurance?

 Home sharing is when you rent out your home — or part of your home — to short-term paying guests.
 If you're considering renting out your home to a paying guest, for example, through a site like HomeAway or AirBnB, it's a good idea to consider the potential insurance implications.

-Your first step should be to check in with your insurance agent to understand the implications and to better understand the impact of home sharing on your homeowners policy.
-Here are some other things to consider:
+Your first step should be to check in with your insurance agent to better understand whether your homeowners insurance policy covers home sharing.
+Here are some questions to consider:

-Q: What about if I'd like to rent out my home multiple times?
+Q: What type of insurance do I need if I want to rent out my home multiple times?

-A: If you're planning to rent your place for short periods but on an ongoing basis, some insurers may consider that a "business" and require you to purchase business insurance, according to the III; other insurers may consider any rental of your property a business.
+A: If you're planning to rent your place for short periods but on an ongoing basis, some insurers may consider that a "business" and require you to purchase business insurance, according to the III.
+Other insurers may consider any rental of your property a business.
 If you're planning to rent your home for a longer period of time, say six months, you will likely need a special policy like a landlord policy, says the III.
-Call your agent ahead of time to ask.

-Q: Is the personal property of a paying guest covered by my homeowners insurance policy?
+Q: Are a paying guest's belongings covered by my homeowners insurance policy?

 A: Likely not.
-The property of a paying guest would not be covered by a typical homeowners policy.
-If something, such as a fire, occurs while a paying guest is staying at your home, the paying guest would need to look to their own renters or homeowners policy for the loss of their own property.
+The personal property of a paying guest would not be covered by a typical homeowners policy.
+So, if a fire occurs while a paying guest is staying at your home, the paying guest would need to look to their own renters or homeowners policy to cover the loss of their own property.

 Q: What if a paying guest steals my property during their stay?

 A: You likely won't be covered by your homeowners insurance.
 There are typically exceptions on a homeowners policy for theft when the theft takes place in the part of a residence that is being rented to a paying guest.
 Some insurers may offer a homeowners insurance endorsement that helps cover your belongings in case they are damaged or stolen while you are a home-sharing host.
 Your insurance agent can tell you whether this type of coverage is available as an add-on to your policy.